r-z-j/r-z-j/README.md

 ## 💬 Ask me about

-If you have any questions about Java, JavaScript, Node.js, or Spring, feel free to ask!
+If you have any questions about  JavaScript or Node.js, feel free to ask!
 I'm happy to help and share my knowledge.

 ## 📫 How to reach me

-You can reach me by email at robert.za.johnsongmail.com or through my LinkedIn profile at [your LinkedIn URL].
+You can reach me by email at robert.za.johnson@gmail.com or through my LinkedIn profile at [your LinkedIn URL].

 ## ⚡ Fun fact